Your oak building albeit an orangery, conservatory or atrium will be well designed and constructed.

 Oak over time will want to change its appearance and dimensions.
 By using seasoned, air-dried oak, the movement is limited when setting it alongside double glazed units that need to remain rigid and true.

 The glazing units are sandwiched between air dried oak posts and kiln dried oak covers.
-In between is a mixture of [tipso tip=” EPDM tape is a multi-purpose seal that can also be used as a compression seal in windows and doors.”]EPDM[/tipso] tape and low modulus silicone.
+In between are a mixture of EPDM tape and low modulus silicone The tape is a multi-purpose seal that can also be used as a compression seal in windows and doors.
 These items allow the oak within the oak building to move whilst still retaining a weatherproof seal.

 For expert advice, further prices and general help, call 01423 593794